kokkos/kokkos/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## License
-By contributing to Kokos, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Kokkos, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.